 Parisians are known for their understated yet polished style.
 To make sure you fit in and feel comfortable, here's a breakdown of what to pack for Paris depending on the time of year.

-Instead of overpacking, select a wardrobe with a few mix-and-match essentials.
-"Bring only one restaurant dress" is a useful and important what to pack for Paris tip.
-You don't need a dress for every occasion, you just need one.
-We remember one summer visit to Paris with an Adrienne Vittadini navy & white light knit dress that could be worn to lunch or to dinner.
-Only one dress, and it worked out beautifully.
+Girls, you don't need a dress for every occasion, you just need one.
+We remember one summer visit to Paris when we packed an Adrienne Vittadini navy & white light knit dress for Madame and a pale blue linen blazer for Monsieur, each of which could be worn to lunch or to dinner or to the ballet.
+One dress, one blazer and it worked out beautifully.

-Walking is a major part of any Paris visit so prioritize comfort while maintaining style.
-Unless you're very comfortable in high heels, leave them in your closet at home.
-Instead, your what-to-pack-for-Paris list should include stylish shoes that are comfortable and easy to walk in.
+In short, any packing-for-Paris list should include shoes that are stylish yet comfortable and easy to walk in.
 One of our techniques is to visit the French shoe store Arche as soon as we get to Paris, to pick up a pair (or two or three) of their amazingly comfortable yet stylish shoes.